Fort Hays State University > About FHSU > Academic Divisions > Graduate School > Iacuc

 Care and Use of Animals PolicyFHSU Policy.
 Please read.

 IACUC Guidelines and Procedures FHSU IACUC procedures.
 Please read!

 Exemptions for Observational Field Studies and Studies that do not use Live Animals

 Noncompliance with IACUC policyThis document describes the procedures and consequences in the event of noncompliance with IACUC policies.

 Policy for unscheduled meetingMeetings in addition to those on the schedule below may be allowed under certain conditions, such as the need to approve protocols for a grant award or contract.
 Please see the attached procedure for more information.
 Requests for reviews of protocols received after the published deadlines are discouraged.

 Animal Use Defined IACUC GuidelinesClarifies and defines the use of animals at FHSU.
 Approved by the IACUC 1/29/13

 This form is to be used primarily for research, museum collections.
 Instructional activities that contribute to these purposes are also covered by this application.
-For example, use this form if students enrolled in a class are gathering specimens (actual or digital) for a museum collection.
-Another example would be for "hands on" activities engaged in by students such as banding, trapping, seining, and specimen preparation.
 There may be other covered activities.
+Do not use for wildlife/field research.
 Please contact IACUC@FHSU.EDU if there are any questions.

 SAMPLE FORM A This sample IACUC application is provided for reference.